openebs/openebs/CONTRIBUTING.md

 ---
 ### Sign your work

-We use the Developer Certificate of Origin (DCO) as a additional safeguard for the OpenEBS project.
+We use the Developer Certificate of Origin (DCO) as an additional safeguard for the OpenEBS project.
 This is a well established and widely used mechanism to assure contributors have confirmed their right to license their contribution under the project's license.
-Please read [developer-certificate-of-origin](https://github.com/openebs/openebs/blob/master/contribute/developer-certificate-of-origin).
+Please read [developer-certificate-of-origin](./contribute/developer-certificate-of-origin.md).

 If you can certify it, then just add a line to every git commit message: